I've just successfully completed my Ph.D.

 My source code is available here.

-Lately I've moved on to working in the domain of Ms. Pac-Man using the
+the second half of my dissertation, which focuses on the domain of Ms. Pac-Man using the

 Java implementation available here.